OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 /api/v1/getTotalHoursBetweenByUser/{user_id}/{from}/{to}:
 	Returns the total amount of hours filled in by a specific user between two dates.

+/api/v1/getHoursPerDayWeek/{user_id}/{from}/{to}
+	Returns the amount of hours filled in by a specific user sorted per answersheet between two dates.

+/api/v1/getHoursPerDay{user_id}
+	returns the amount of hours filled in by a specific user per answersheet

+/api/v1/getTotalHoursBetweenTotal/{from}/{to}
+	returns total amount of hours filled in between two dates

+/api/v1/user
+	returns all users

 /api/v1/getVersion:
 	Returns a JSON with the used version.